 Key Performance Takeaways for the Year

-The London Company Income Equity portfolio declined -11.0% gross (-11.3% net) during the year vs. a -7.5% decrease in the Russell 1000 Value.
-Sector exposure was a headwind to performance, partially offset by positive stock selection.
+The London Company Income Equity portfolio gained 5.9% (5.5% net) for the year vs. an 11.5% increase in the Russell 1000 Value Index.
+Sector allocation aided relative performance, offset by stock selection.

 Top 3 Contributors to Relative Performance

 Apple (AAPL) – AAPL was strong all year reflecting growth in iPhone sales as well as gains from the mix toward services.
 AAPL returned significant cash to shareholders via share repurchase and dividends, and the balance sheet remains strong.
 Valuation based on near term profits is relatively high.

 Microsoft (MSFT) – MSFT was strong all year reflecting growth in Azure as well as the addition of AI to various products.
 The balance sheet remains strong and MSFT continues to repurchase shares.

 Fastenal (FAST) – FAST outperformed in 2023 as management continued to execute on expanding onsite locations and increasing sales through its digital footprint.
 With low leverage, strong cash generation, and ongoing business investments, we believe FAST is well-positioned to strengthen its already robust set of competitive advantages.

 Top 3 Detractors from Relative Performance

 Diageo (DEO) – DEO’s underperformance in 2023 was primarily the result of demand normalization and a weaker macro environment.
 The critical U.S. market continues to be soft as retailers worked through excess inventory.
 Management lowered its financial outlook due to weaker regional trends and higher reinvestment needs to support growth.
 Overall, we remain confident in DEO’s leading portfolio of brands across key categories and regions, which gives it an entrenched market position in the attractive spirits industry.